househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 with a public status of `available`.
 We also add filters and sorting to this query, based on the filters and sorts the user selects.

-Before using Elasticsearch for the grid view, we queried PostgreSQL directly.
+Before using Elasticsearch for the gridview, we queried PostgreSQL directly.
 The primary table has millions of records, and the search query joined as many as 10 other tables.
 After switching to Elasticsearch for the query, using denormalized data, site performance improved dramatically.